Lordotus pulchrissimus

-Lordotus pulchrissimus is a species of bee fly in the taxonomic order Diptera and family Bombyliidae.
-It is also frequently referred to as the desert bee fly.
+Lordotus pulchrissimus is a species of bee fly in the family Bombyliidae, sometimes referred to as the desert bee fly.
 Few studies have been done on the biology of L. pulchrissimus, although their behavior in the wild has been observed.

 The primary food of desert bee flies is rabbitbrush, a flowering desert plant.
 The flies feed on its nectar and also aid in its pollination.

 A trademark of L. pulchrissimus is the daily tendency of males to form large aerial swarm for reasons that are currently unknown.
 Aside from two studies on this male aggregation behavior, the other behaviors of L. pulchrissimus are less studied.

 Description

 Physical

 Lordotus pulchrissimus has a signature coat of yellowish fur, clear wings, and large brown eyes.
 The fly also has a notable proboscis, which is used for collecting nectar from flowering desert brush.
 Both sexes of L. pulchrissimus are hairy, which distinguishes them from the bare but otherwise very similar species, L. luteolus.
 L. pulchrissimus is a relatively large bee fly compared to other flies in its family.
 The males and females are distinct in appearance, which caused them to be misidentified as different species in the past.